VIC-modules over noncommutative rings: Reduction to ordered VIC

 \begin{proof}[Proof of Theorem \ref{maintheorem:noetherian}, assuming Theorem \ref{theorem:orderedsummary}] Let $R$ be a finite ring, not necessarily commutative, and let $\bk$ be a left Noetherian ring.
 In \cite[\S 2.4]{PutmanSamLinear}, the local Noetherianity of the categories of $\V(R)$- and $\VI(R)$-modules over $\bk$ for finite commutative rings $R$ are derived from the local Noetherianity of the category of $\VIC(R)$-modules over $\bk$.
 This derivation does not make use of the commutativity of $R$, so we must just prove that the category of $\VIC(R)$-modules over $\bk$ is locally Noetherian.

 Let $M$ be a finitely generated $\VIC(R)$-module over $\bk$.
-Our goal is to prove that every $\VIC(R)$-submodule of $M$ is finitely generated.
+Our goal is to prove that every $\VIC(R)$-submodule $N$ of $M$ is finitely generated.
 Theorem \ref{theorem:orderedsummary} says that for the subcategory $\OVIC(R)$ of $\VIC(R)$, the category of $\OVIC(R)$-modules over $\bk$ is locally Noetherian.
-Via restriction, we can regard $M$ as an $\OVIC(R)$-module, so it is enough to prove that $M$ is finitely generated as an $\OVIC(R)$-module.
+Via restriction, we can regard $M$ as an $\OVIC(R)$-module and $N$ as an $\OVIC(R)$-submodule of $M$.
+We will prove that $M$ is finitely generated as an $\OVIC(R)$-module.
+Since the category of $\OVIC(R)$-modules over $\bk$ is locally Noetherian, this will imply that $N$ is finitely generated as an $\OVIC(R)$-module, and hence a fortiori is also finitely generated as a $\VIC(R)$-module, as desired.